 - The object or the condition itself has a high risk of causing an injury to any person coming into contact with it, such as broken stairs or a sharp tool in the yard.

 - The object or condition was enticing to young children.

 - The plaintiff or victim is unable, due to his or her age, to comprehend the danger involved with the condition or object.

-- The object or condition was left exposed or in a place where a young child may easily get to.
+- The object or condition was left exposed or in a place a young child may easily access.